 Meditation teaching and mentoring

 I work virtually with a small number of meditators directly for 1:1 teaching and mentoring.
-Meetings are typically 45 minutes to an hour.
+Meetings are typically 45 minutes.
+I am happy to work with beginners or with more experienced meditators.

 If you are new to working with me in this capacity, my suggestion for getting started is that we meet once a week for the first month.
 This will help to establish a relationship and will allow me to better understand your practice.

 I follow the ancient tradition of dāna (the Pali word for generosity), which means that I don't attach fees to any of my dharma work.
 Instead, I offer my time and teachings as a gift.
-If you feel moved to support me in this work, you can do so via Venmo: @Doug-Kremm-1.
+This work is truly an expression of gratitude for the dharma, and for those who shared it freely with me.
+If you feel moved to support me in this work, I gratefully accept donations via Venmo: @Doug-Kremm-1.

 If you are interested in working together, you can fill out this short form.
 I read each response carefully and will reach out personally to find a time to connect.
-Please note that, because my schedule is limited, I can’t always meet with everyone right away.
+Please note that, because my schedule is limited and I don’t do this for pay, I can’t always meet with everyone right away.

 More on dāna